RyanRedhead/Lab-2-Adder/README.md

 Commas after port mapping

 #Documentation
--Information to get the I and J in the testbench loop was found online in multiple sources.
+Information to get the I and J in the testbench loop was found online in multiple sources.
+To find how to use a Mux as a component a process statement was used, http://www.ics.uci.edu/~jmoorkan/vhdlref/process.html helped.